impleri/item-skills/readme.md

 #### Allow Restriction Methods

 - `nothing`: shorthand to apply all "allow" restrictions
-- `craftable`: the item is craftable and recipes for crafting it are visible in REI/JEI.
+- `producible`: the item is craftable and recipes for crafting it are visible in REI/JEI.
 This will automatically set `holdable` since it's required
-- `visible`: recipes using the item are visible in REI/JEI.
+- `consumable`: recipes using the item are visible in REI/JEI.
 This will automatically set `holdable` since it's required
 - `holdable`: the item can be picked up and held, i.e. the player can hold the item in their inventory
 - `identifiable`: the item can be identified, i.e. the player can see details in a tooltip about the item
 - `harmful`: the item can be used as a weapon (if applicable).
 This will automatically set `holdable` since it's